 Most people who exercise this option are non-EU citizens seeking a legal way to live and work in Greece or another country in the EU.
-It is unnecessary and redundant for non-Greek EU citizens to apply for dual citizenship with Greece, since there is free movement between the majority of the 27 member states; it is only beneficial if seeking to acquire special privileges granted to Greek citizens, such as student housing, grants from the government or working in the public sector as a civil servant.
+It is unnecessary and redundant for non-Greek EU citizens to apply for dual citizenship with Greece, since there is free movement between the majority of the 28 member states (except for citizens from Croatia); it is only beneficial if seeking to acquire special privileges granted to Greek citizens, such as student housing, grants from the government or working in the public sector as a civil servant.

 Be aware that males between the ages of 19 and 45 who acquire Greek citizenship will be obligated to do national service.
 See “Greek Military Service” for details.

 This article is based on first-hand experience of individuals worldwide — including Australia, Brazil, Canada, Philippines, South Africa, the UK and United States — who got Greek citizenship via ancestry, a Greek-English translation I performed of the most current Citizenship Code in cooperation with a Greek-American lawyer, and the latest news updates.

 Be warned that official websites rarely match reality, and many consular/embassy, government and EU websites offer inaccurate, incomplete or outdated information.

 Many have copy/pasted sections of my article without permission, including lawyers and the Greek government, so you are not necessarily getting confirmation from different sources.

 a) A child born in Greece to at least one parent (biological mother/father) of Greek origin, ethnicity or descent.

 b) A child born outside Greece to a mother or father born in Greece.